A Kernel Stein Test for Comparing Latent Variable Models: Experiments

 We first consider a simple model in which the score of its marginal is tractable.
-As we will see in Section \ref{subsec:PPCA}, this allows us to separately assess the impact of employing the KSD-based test and employing a score function approximation.
-PPCA models serve this purpose as the marginals are given by Gaussian distributions.
+This allows us to separately assess the impact of employing a score function approximation.
+Probabilistic Principal Component Analysis (PPCA) models serve this purpose since the marginals are given by Gaussian distributions.
 Let $\calX=\mathbb{R}^{D}$ and $\calZ=\mathbb{R}^{D_{z}}$ with $1\leq D_{z}<D$.
 A PPCA model $\mathrm{PPCA}(A,\psi)$ is defined by

 where $A\in\mathbb{R}^{D\times D_{z}}$, $I_{x}\in\mathbb{R}^{D\times D},I_{z}\in\mathbb{R}^{D_{z}\times D_{z}}$ are the identity matrices, $\psi$ is a positive scalar, and $\bfzero$ is a vector of zeros.
 The conditional score function is $\score p(x|z)=-(x-Az)/\psi^{2}.$ In particular, the marginal density is given by $p(x)=\Normal{\bfzero}{AA^{\top}+\psi^{2}I_{x}}.$